Close

 2. The shot is Engulfing.
 Engulfing effects do trigger on garb and equipment hits

-3. A player may hold more than one weapon in a single hand, but may not wield more than one weapon in a single hand at the same time.
-A player may fire multiple arrows simultaneously.
+3. A player may hold more than one weapon in a single hand, but may not wield more than one weapon in a single hand at the same time

 4. Unless otherwise noted in the battlegame description players may always choose to take a Death.
 Players who take a Death may not return to play except by respawning, may not activate any ‘on death’ Magic and Abilities such as Fight After Death, have all Enchantments removed (including Persistent ones), and do not benefit from any Magic or Abilities that prevent Death such as Undead Minion.